Sakorona/SDVMods/ClimatesOfFerngillRebuild/README.md

  `false`

 - `DisplayBothScales` - Default: `false`.
 This will display both known scales.
 Set to `true`, if you want to see Farenheit as well.

+- `HazardousWeather` - Default: `false`.
+This turns on hazardous weather.
+It's normally turned off.
+Right now, it only turns on the heatwave and frost events

+- `AllowCropDeath` - Default: `false`.
+Normally, hazardous weather won't kill crops, just stop them growing.
+This reenables crop death.'